 6 Top Things To Do in Mauritius

-Our tips of what to do in Mauritius are based on our personal experiences and include shoreline beaches, inland nature and local culture.
-The sights are not listed in any particular order.
-At the end of the post, we include a map of our top recommended Mauritius places to visit, as well as other tips for visiting Mauritius.
+Our tips of what to do in Mauritius are based on our personal experiences and include spectacular beaches, inspiring nature and local culture.
+These Mauritius sights are not listed in any particular order.
+At the end of the article, we include a map of our recommended Mauritius places to visit, as well as other tips for visiting Mauritius.

 Without a doubt, the beaches are the best places to visit in Mauritius.
-The powdery white sand and unbelievably blue water is what lured us to travel to the isolated island in the Indian Ocean – and we were not disappointed!
-The top Mauritius destinations are the west-facing beaches…and we set our sights on Flic en Flac.
+The fine white sand and unbelievably blue water is what lured us to the isolated island in the Indian Ocean – and we were not disappointed!
+The top Mauritius beach destinations are along the west-facing shores…and we set our sights on Flic en Flac.

 Best Beach in Mauritius: Flic en Flac

 Visitors searching for the most beautiful places in Mauritius need to go to Flic en Flac Beach!
-Partially lined by upscale resorts, portions of the 5-mile-long stretch of beach still remain undeveloped.
+Partially lined by upscale resorts, portions of the 5-mile-long stretch of shoreline remain undeveloped.
 A protective offshore reef creates a tranquil lagoon of turquoise water that gently laps the beach.
-The inviting water, both calm and clear, is perfect for swimming.
+The inviting sea, both calm and clear, is perfect for swimming.

 The rocky outcrop north of the public beach is a popular spot for local fishermen.
 Both young and old, the men stand waist-deep in the sea with their lines in the water – a reminder that Flic en Flac was once a quiet fishing village.

-The south end of the beach is home to all-inclusive resorts and upscale hotels.
+The south end of Flic en Flac beach is home to all-inclusive resorts and upscale properties.
 Palm trees, lounge chairs and umbrellas line the shore.
-Watercraft – like windsurfs, stand up paddle-boards and jet skis – are available for guests to use for water sports.
+Watercraft – like windsurfers, stand up paddle-boards and jet skis – are available for guests to rent for ocean activities.